Upper Allen Township, Pennsylvania

 Upper Allen Township is a township in Cumberland County, Pennsylvania, United States.
 The population was 23,183 at the 2020 census, up from 18,059 at the 2010 census.
-The township is the home of Messiah University.

 Geography

 The township is in eastern Cumberland County, bordered by the borough of Mechanicsburg to the north and York County to the south.
 Interstate 76, the Pennsylvania Turnpike, crosses the northern part of the township from east to west, while the U.S. Route 15 freeway crosses the township from northeast to southwest.
 Three highway interchanges provide access from US 15 to the township, while a fourth connects to Exit 236 on the Pennsylvania Turnpike.
 From the US 15/I-76 interchange it is 8 mi northeast to Harrisburg, the state capital, and 31 mi southwest to Gettysburg, both via US 15, while it is 111 mi east to Philadelphia and 196 mi west to Pittsburgh via the Turnpike.

 According to the United States Census Bureau, the township has a total area of 34.4 sqkm, of which 34.2 sqkm is land and 0.3 sqkm, or 0.78%, is water.
 Yellow Breeches Creek forms the southern border of the township, separating it from York County.

-Several unincorporated communities are in the township, including Grantham, Bowmansdale, Shepherdstown, Nantilly, Mt.
-Allen, Winding Hill, and Winding Heights.
+Several unincorporated communities are in the township, including Grantham, Bowmansdale, Shepherdstown, Nantilly, Stumpstown, Mt.
+Allen, Kollertown, Winding Heights, and Winding Hill (not to be confused with the Winding Hills development).
 The campus of Messiah University is defined as a census-designated place for population statistics.